-This construction reduces the Byzantine goeconsensus problem to the impossibility construction for the classic Byzantine consensus problem given in the theorem in Section 4 of Pease et al. [17] for the 3κ processes out of which κ are Byzantine.
+This construction reduces the Byzantine Goeconsensus Problem to the impossibility construction for the classic Byzantine consensus problem given in the theorem in Section 4 of Pease et al. [23] for the 3κ processes out of which κ are Byzantine.

-3 The BASIC Geoconsensus Algorithm
+3 Geoconsensus Algorithm BASIC

-In this section, we present the algorithm we call BASIC that solves geoconsensus for up to $f < N - (2M + 1), M \ge 1$ faulty processes located in fault area set \mathcal{F} of size $|\mathcal{F}| = M$ provided that \mathcal{P} contains at least 9M + 3 processes such that the pairwise distance between them is greater than the diameter D of the fault areas $F \in \mathcal{F}$.
+In this section, we present the algorithm we call BASIC that solves Geoconsensus for up to $f < N - (2M + 1), M \ge 1$ faulty processes located in fault area set \mathcal{F} of size $|\mathcal{F}| = M$ provided that \mathcal{P} contains at least 9M + 3 processes such that the pairwise distance between them is greater than the diameter D of the fault areas $F \in \mathcal{F}$.

 The pseudocode of BASIC is shown in Algorithm 1.
 It contains two parts: the leaders selection and the consensus procedure.
-The first component is the selection of leaders.
-So as to not be covered by F jointly, the leaders need to be located pairwise distance more than D away from each other.
-Finding the largest set of such leaders is equivalent to computing the maximal independent set in a unit disk graph.
-This problem is known to be NP-hard [6].
+Let us discuss the selection of leaders.
+If the distance between two processes is less than the D, they may be covered by a single fault area F. Therefore, the leaders need to be selected such that, pairwise, they are at least D away from each other.
+Finding the largest set of such leaders is equivalent to computing the maximum independent set in a unit disk graph.
+This problem is known to be NP-hard [7].
 We, therefore, employ a greedy heuristic.